dvystrcil/neptune/README.md

 cd neptune
 ```

-Change directory to the `ansible` folder, make `run-update.sh` executable, and run it
+Change directory to the `ansible` folder, make `run-update.sh` executable and run it
 ```bash
 cd ansible
 sudo chmod +x run-update.sh
 ./run-update.sh
 ```

-Let ansible do its thing.
+Let Ansible do its thing.
 It should take about 5 minutes.
-If a reboot occurs then a kernal update was applied (rare occurance).
+If a reboot occurs then a kernel update is applied (rare occurrence).
 Just run-update.sh again.

 #### Extra Credit: Correct your Time Zone
 Edit the `playbooks/system/time-zone.yaml` so the `name: America/Los_Angeles` reflects the zone you want.
 Then come back to the ansible directory and run: